AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 The process allows you to find what you are looking for in a much faster and less cumbersome way than executing a number of searches in a row.

 Learners or user groups across all instances display after a search.
-For every learner, the instance in which the learner is enrolled displays in the Instance column.
+For every learner, the instance in which the learner is enrolled displays in the **Instance** column.

 ![](assets/search-result.png)

+*View search results*

 Using type-ahead look up, you can: